 In Missive, we have a concept called Team Inbox.
 It is a shared inbox made for collaboration and assignment between team members.
 It is useful for teams who want a "triage" step that will clean up messages for all coworkers at once.
 It offers two roles:

-Members receive notifications for new messages.
-They see conversations listed in the Unassigned mailbox in addition to the team inbox.
+Active members receive notifications for new messages.
+They see conversations listed in the Team Inboxes mailbox in addition to the team inbox.

 Observers do not receive notifications and see conversations listed in the team inbox only.
 This is perfect for managers who want to monitor the work being done but don’t want to be flooded with notifications.